Memory-Efficient Fine-Tuning of Compressed Large Language Models via sub-4-bit Integer Quantization: Experiments

+\paragraph{Group-wise Quantization.} Group-wise per-channel quantization \citep{park2023lutgemm}, where weight groups in channels share quantization parameters, maintains accuracy at lower bits.
+In Table \ref{tab:multi-scale}, we present that the performance incrementally improves as more learnable parameters are incorporated into PEQA.
+In particular, for Table \ref{tab:multi-scale}, we examine various group sizes (denoted by $g$) when quantizing the weights \citep{park2023lutgemm, grouping}.
+Through relatively straightforward grouping (employed to regulate the number of learnable parameters for PEQA), the perplexity incrementally decreases as more learnable parameters are utilized.
+Detailed settings are in Appendix \ref{appendix:scale}.

-\subsection{Instruction-Tuning with the Alpaca Dataset}
+\subsection{Instruction-tuning with the Alpaca Dataset}

-While inference cost and training efficiency are critical issues in deploying LLMs for conversational AI applications, adopting parameter-efficient fine-tuning and model quantization methods generally has not been fully established as safe and effective alternatives to supervised full fine-tuning and full-precision approaches due to the concerns about the potential impact of partially trainable parameters and low-bit quantized weights on the LLMs \cite{zhang2023llama}.
-To investigate whether the concerns are valid, we conduct detailed experiments to benchmark our approaches on common instruction-following datasets and evaluate the quality of responses generated by the PEQA-tuned LLMs.
+Although inference cost and training efficiency are crucial, the methods of PEFT and quantization have not been extensively explored.
+While LoRA and PEQA have been evaluated on adaptation performance for task-specific purposes as discussed in Section \ref{sec:ntp}, it has not been widely corroborated that fine-tuning via PEFT can retain the performance for unseen tasks.
+Thus, given that RTN quantization results in a non-negligible performance degradation in LLMs, it is important to assess how much the performance of low-bit quantized LLMs is degraded on comprehensive tasks.
+To address these concerns, we conduct comprehensive experiments, benchmarking our techniques on prevalent instruction-following datasets and assessing the response quality of PEQA-tuned LLMs.
+Furthermore, to determine if PEQA can regain the performance of full-precision LLMs, we employ RTN quantization in conjunction with PEQA instruction-tuning across LLaMAs.

-\paragraph{Experimental Settings} We train LLaMAs in various sizes on the Alpaca dataset~\cite{alpaca}, which is one of the popular instruction-following datasets generated from outputs of InstructGPT~\cite{ouyang2022training}.
-Then, we test the models on other downstream tasks, common-sense reasoning tasks~\cite{clark2018think, bisk2020piqa, zellers2019hellaswag, OpenBookQA2018}, massive multitask language understanding (MMLU)~\cite{hendrycks2020measuring}, and natural instruction (NI)~\cite{naturalinstructions}.
-We follow the same training recipe of \citet{alpaca}.
-For every experiment in this section, Quantization precision of PEQA is set to $4$-bit and LoRA configuration is set to QKVO$16$.
+\paragraph{Experimental Settings.} We train LLaMAs \citep{touvron2023llama, touvron2023llama2} in various sizes on the Alpaca dataset~\cite{alpaca}, which is one of the popular instruction-following datasets generated from outputs of InstructGPT~\cite{ouyang2022training}.
+Then, we test the models on other downstream tasks such as common-sense reasoning tasks~\cite{clark2018think, bisk2020piqa, zellers2019hellaswag, OpenBookQA2018} and massive multitask language understanding (MMLU)~\cite{hendrycks2020measuring}.
+Due to limited time and resources, we could not conduct an exhaustive search over hyper-parameters such as the learning rate or epoch.
+Instead, we followed the training recipe from \citet{alpaca}.
+The LoRA configuration is set to QKVO$16$.
+Detailed settings can be found in Appendix \ref{appendix:alpaca}.